-- 10.1 The School has procedures for dealing with allegations against staff, Governors and volunteers who work with children that aim to strike a balance between the need to protect children from abuse and the need to protect staff, Governors and volunteers from false or unfounded allegations.
-These procedures follow Part 4 of KCSIE and will be used where a member of staff, Governor or volunteer has: - (a) behaved in a way that has harmed a child, or may have harmed a child; - (b) possibly committed a criminal offence against or related to a child; or - (c) behaved towards a child or children in a way that indicates he or she would pose a risk of harm if he or she work regularly or closely with children. - 10.2 The LADO will be informed immediately and in any event within one working day of all allegations against staff, governors and volunteers that come to the School's attention and appear to meet the criteria.
-Any allegations not meeting this criteria will be dealt with in accordance with the LSCB procedures.
-Advice from the LADO will be sought in borderline cases. - 10.3 All such allegations will be dealt with as a priority without delay. - 10.4 Allegations against a teacher who is no longer teaching and historical allegations will be referred to the police.
+- 10.2 It is an allegation if the person7 has: - Behaved in a way that has harmed a child, or may have harmed a child and/or - Possibly committed a criminal offence against or related to a child or children and/or - Behaved towards a child or children in a way that indicates that he or she may pose a risk of harm to children and/or - Behaved or may behave in a way that indicates they may not be suitable to work with children (also includes behaviour outside school). - 10.3 The LADO will be informed without delay of all allegations against staff, governors and volunteers that come to the School's attention and appear to meet the criteria.
+Any allegations not meeting these criteria will be dealt with in accordance with the LSCB procedures.
+Advice from the LADO will be sought in borderline cases. - 10.4 Before contacting the LADO, the school will conduct basic enquiries in line with local procedures to establish facts to help determine whether there is any foundation to the allegation, being careful not to jeopardise any future police investigation. - 10.5 The LADOs role is not to investigate the allegation, but to ensure that an appropriate investigation is carried out, whether that is by the police, children's social care, the school or a combination of these. - 10.6 Allegations against a teacher who is no longer teaching and historical allegations will be referred to the police.